finnianr/Eiffel-Loop/doc/Contents.md

 ## Override of Eiffel2Java
 Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [Eiffel-Loop Eiffel to Java](http://www.eiffel-loop.com/library/eiffel2java.html) library.
 ## Eco-DB (Eiffel CHAIN Orientated Database)
-*Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*, and enables the development of container objects conforming to the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) to have many of the properties of relational database tables.
+*Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*.
+This library allows the extension (by inheritance) of a container object inheriting the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) so that it assumes many of the charateristics of a database table.

 **PERSISTENCE**